SING ALONG TO THE MAGICAL MUSIC FROM THE MOVIES AT DISNEY IN CONCERT AUG. 30

-At all symphonies, guests are welcome to have a picnic in their seat or on the hill.
+Guests are welcome to have a picnic at their seat or on the hill.
 Keep in mind that beverages cannot be brought into The Pavilion.
-Sitting on the hill?
-Lawn chairs also are provided free for this event!
+For guests sitting on the hill, lawn chairs will also be provided free for this event!

 Preferred parking is available in the on-site Town Center Garage, located along Six Pines Drive.
 Parking is $5 per vehicle for this and most performing arts events.
 Tickets for on-site parking can be purchased in advance at all Ticketmaster locations and The Pavilion Box Office.
 Guests also may park in any of the five free parking lots on the southwest side of The Pavilion.
 The free, color-coded lots are connected to The Pavilion by corresponding pathways with signs leading across The Waterway.

-The Cynthia Woods Mitchell Pavilion's 2013 Performing Arts Season is presented by The Woodlands Development Company and sponsored by Audi of America, official automobile of The Pavilion, The Pavilion Partners, The Wortham Foundation and United Airlines, official airline of The Pavilion.
+The Cynthia Woods Mitchell Pavilion's 2014 Performing Arts Season is presented by The Woodlands Development Company and sponsored by Audi of America, official automobile of The Pavilion, Huntsman Corporation, The Pavilion Partners, The Wortham Foundation, Texas Children’s Hospital.
 The Cynthia Woods Mitchell Pavilion acknowledges the financial support of The Woodlands Township that is generated by the Event Admissions Tax for its performing arts and educational outreach programs.

 # # #

-The Cynthia Woods Mitchell Pavilion is part of The Center for the Performing Arts at The Woodlands, a nonprofit 501 (c)(3) organization that provides diverse, high-quality performing arts events for the entertainment and enrichment of a broad regional audience.
+Celebrating its, 25th Season in 2014, The Cynthia Woods Mitchell Pavilion, presented by Huntsman, is part of The Center for the Performing Arts at The Woodlands, a nonprofit 501 (c)(3) organization that provides diverse, high-quality performing arts events for the entertainment and enrichment of a broad regional audience.
 Through numerous educational and community outreach programs, The Center is a catalyst for attracting new audiences to the performing arts and building strong ties between the arts and educational institutions.